smittal2001/CSCE438-MP/MP3/README.md

     make clean

+To start the program:

+    ./start.sh

-To run the server on port 3010:
+To run the client  (must use port 9000 as that is the coordinator port)

-    ./tsd -p 3010
+    ./client -a host_addr -p 9000 -c id

-To run the client
+To kill the program:

-    ./tsc -h host_addr -p 3010 -u user1
+    ./kill.sh